 About the Yemen Crisis

-Women and children are already dying from malnutrition in Yemen and the situation could grow far worse.
-1.8 million children are suffering from acute malnutrition, of whom 400,000 children under five are suffering from severe acute malnutrition.
-There are around 1.1 million malnourished pregnant and breast-feeding women.
-More than 3.25 million women in Yemen are facing increased health and protection risks.
+Women and children are already dying from malnutrition in Yemen, and the situation could grow far worse: 3.2 million people need treatment for acute malnutrition, including 2 million children under age 5.
+There are around 1.1 million malnourished pregnant and breast-feeding women, and more than 3.25 million women in Yemen are facing increased health and protection risks.